mattriley/agile-avatars/README.md

 ```
 </details>

-Modules are composed (collaborators are resolved) during [initialisation](#initialisation).

 This design has some interesting implications:

 - Any source file is only referenced and loaded once in the entire application making it easier to move files around.
-- In general, `index.js` files don't have a clear responsibility, sometimes even containing important implementation details that can be hard to find given any Node.js project will have many of them.
-This design ensures `index.js` files have a clear responsibility of their own and don't contain important implementation details that would be better extracted and named appropriately.
+- In general, index.js files don't have a clear responsibility, sometimes even containing important implementation details that can be hard to find given any Node.js project will have many of them.
+This design ensures index.js files have a clear responsibility of their own and don't contain important implementation details that would be better extracted and named appropriately.
 - Remove the noise of many require/import statements at the top of any file.
 - No backtracking paths, i.e. `..` helps reduce cognitive load (for me anyway!).
-- The approach to `index.js` forms a pattern which can be automated with code generation.
+- The approach to index.js forms a pattern which can be automated with code generation.
 See [module-indexgen](https://github.com/mattriley/agileavatars#-module-indexgen) in the list of development dependencies.

 ## List of modules

+Following is a complete list of modules in Agile Avatars.

+The diff-like block lists the collaborators in green and the non-collaborators in red.

 ### ❖ components